-Abu Dhabi Finance Week 2024 Opens with top financial leaders in the ‘Capital of Capital’
+Abu Dhabi Finance Week 2024 opens with top financial leaders in the ‘Capital of Capital’

 PHOTO

-ABU DHABI: Abu Dhabi Finance Week (ADFW) today commenced with a grand opening ceremony in the ADQ Arena in ADGM, setting the stage for more than 60 events and breakout events throughout the week.
+Abu Dhabi, UAE: Under the patronage of His Highness Sheikh Khaled bin Mohamed bin Zayed Al Nahyan, the Crown Prince of Abu Dhabi and Chairman of the Executive Council, one of MENA’s most anticipated four-day event series – Abu Dhabi Finance Week (ADFW) commenced with a grand opening ceremony in the ADQ Arena in ADGM, setting the stage for more than 60 events and breakout events throughout the week.

-ADFW 2024 officially opened with an exclusive guest list of the top financial leaders from over 100 countries.
+In an exclusive setting, with ADQ as the headline partner, ADFW 2024 officially opened in the presence of H.H.
+Sheikh Khaled bin Mohamed bin Zayed Al Nahyan and Abu Dhabi’s economic leadership, with an exclusive guest list of the top financial leaders from over 100 countries.
 The theme of Abu Dhabi’s Falcon Economy was at the core of the event’s first day staged high-level strategic discussions and highlighted the city’s growing status as the ‘Capital of Capital’.

+The event commenced with a special address by His Excellency Ahmed Jasim Al Zaabi, Member of Abu Dhabi's Executive Council, and Chairman of ADGM and the Abu Dhabi Department of Economic Development (ADDED), where he highlighted Abu Dhabi’s growth and the promise of a prosperous future in the capital of the UAE.
+His speech was accompanied by an uplifting video that welcomed delegates to the ‘Capital of Capital’ and showcased Abu Dhabi’s exponential growth, especially over the past three years, since the launch of ADFW’s first edition.

+Commenting on ADFW’s grand opening ceremony, H.E Ahmed Jasim Al Zaabi said, “In a world seeking stability and growth, Abu Dhabi’s Falcon Economy stands as an unwavering partner for businesses, investors, innovators, and visionaries alike, welcoming them to the ‘Capital of Capital’.
+Here, every investment and every relationship are supported by our commitment to build a future defined by trust, resilience, and boundless opportunity.
+As our jurisdiction expands and achieves new milestones, our community grows simultaneously.
+Through international platforms like ADFW, we invite the world to join us in shaping conversations that will outline the legacy of progress that transcends borders and generations.”

 The opening ceremony was followed by the returning second edition of the Abu Dhabi Economic Forum (“ADEF”), which was held in partnership with ADQ and ADDED.
 The high-level, exclusive event featured in-depth discussions on the current state and future prospects of the Falcon Economy, bringing together senior leadership from Abu Dhabi’s government, as well as prominent figures from the private sector, representing key industries.
 Top speakers included the CEOs and C-Suites of Blackrock, UBS, PGIM, Bridgewater Associates, HSBC, ADQ, Mubadala, Morgan Stanley, Citigroup, BNY, Lunate, 2PointZero, First Abu Dhabi Bank (FAB), Pure Health, GQG Partners and Aldar.